bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 #Get Started with LUIS: The Basics

 LUIS lets you build your applications by using the LUIS web interface.
-No coding needed other than the ability to interpret and use the returned JSON types in your application.
+No coding needed other than the ability to interpret and use the returned JSON in your application.
 It is also possible to use the [LUIS REST API](https://dev.projectoxford.ai/docs/services/56d95961e597ed0f04b76e58/) for automation of applications.

 ###Using LUIS for the first time